Azure/k8s-infra/hack/generator/spec/case-study-chained-storage-versions.md

 }
 ```

-The new storage version, based on this version, updates accordingly:
+The new storage version, based on this version, is what you'd expect:

 ``` go
 package v20130303storage